moshfu/aerberlin/README.md

 ### Authentication

 Magic-link email sign-in is enabled via next-auth Email provider.
 Configure SMTP credentials in `.env.local`.
-Protected routes such as `/checkin` or `/admin` require role `STAFF` or `ADMIN` on the Prisma `User` model.
+Protected routes such as `/checkin` require role `STAFF` or `ADMIN` on the Prisma `User` model.

 ### Testing